-The aim of this study was to investigate the viability of the use of multi-criteria analysis to improve the energy efficiency and IEQ in buildings.
-A simple case study was studied to demonstrate the feasibility of the approach using the multi-criteria analysis method Electre III.
+The aim of this study was to investigate the viability of the use of multi-criteria analysis to improve the indoor environmental quality and the energy efficiency in buildings.
+A simple case study was studied to demonstrate the feasibility of the approach using the multi-criteria analysis method Electre III (Roy, 1978).

-2 METHODOLOGY
+2. METHODOLOGY

 To achieve an adequate IEQ it is necessary to consider either the overall comfort conditions (thermal, acoustic, visual and Indoor Air Quality) as well as energy efficiency in buildings.
-It is then essential to optimize the building envelope, by improving construction solutions and insulation levels, glazing type and shading devices, optimizing the thermal and acoustic behaviour, the natural ventilation and daylighting techniques through an appropriate design.
+It is then essential to optimize the building envelope, by improving construction solutions and insulation levels, glazing type and shading devices, optimizing the thermal and acoustic behaviour, the natural ventilation and daylighting use techniques through an appropriate design.
 But the solutions adopted in buildings, usually, only optimize no more than one of the necessary comfort requirements.
 In many cases, the best solutions to accomplish different comfort requirements are not compatible, especially in what concerns natural ventilation and lighting strategies and the acoustic and thermal performance.
-For instance, the type of window used can have a strong and opposite influence on the thermal and acoustic performance of the building, just not to mention its interference with the IAQ.
+For instance, the type of window used (frame and glazing part, way of opening) can have a strong and opposite influence on the thermal and acoustic performance of the building, just not to mention its interference with the IAQ.

 The design phase is the ideal moment to mesh and implement all these principals as it is still possible to implement modifications on the project.
-So, it is during the design phase that the sustainable building concepts should be applied, by a judicious selection of materials, technologies and construction methods to be used.
+So, it is during the design phase that the sustainable and efficient building concepts should be applied, by a judicious selection of materials, technologies and construction methods to be used.

-To test this integrated approach, two dwellings with three bedrooms, representative of the conventional Portuguese buildings, were studied, estimating the heating and cooling needs, the acoustic behaviour of the envelope (estimating the weighted normalized airborne sound insulation index), the daylight factor, the percentage of time considered comfortable by the buildings occupants and the index PPD which means the percentage of people dissatisfied with the IAQ.
-The analysis considered all the factors that have influence on the behaviour of the buildings, such as glazing type, area and orientation, shading devices, construction solutions, thermal inertia, number of air changes per hour (ach), etc..
+To assess this integrated approach, two dwellings with three bedrooms, representative of the conventional Portuguese buildings, were studied, estimating the heating and cooling needs, the acoustic behaviour of the envelope (estimating the weighted normalized airborne sound insulation index, measured at 2m from the façade), the daylight factor, the percentage of time considered comfortable by the buildings occupants and the index PPD which means the percentage of people dissatisfied with the IAO.

+The analysis considered all the factors that have influence on the behaviour of the buildings, such as frame and glazing type, area and orientation, shading devices, construction solutions, thermal inertia, number of air changes per hour (ach), etc..